ChileBob/Zatsuma/INSTALL.md

 	sudo cpan install HTML::Entities
 	sudo cpan install Data::Dumper

-## Download and extract zatsuma :-
+## Create a new user account for zatsuma & download the latest version :-

-	If you have zatsuma as a tarball, do this :-

-	tar xvf zatsuma-0.0.6-rc2.tar.gz
-	cp zatsuma-0.0.6-rc2/shopd/* .
+	sudo adduser zatsuma					(creates a new user account) sudo apt-get install git				(installs git, needed to download Zatsuma) su - zatsuma						(logs in as the zatsuma user) git clone https://github.com/ChileBob/Zatsuma.git	(downloads latest Zatsuma from Github)

+## Install & configure zcash :-

+	At this point Zcash has been installed on your machine but has not yet been configured.

+	The official documentation for zcash is at https://zcash.readthedocs.io and is an excellent guide, the relevant instructions are in the 'Debian Binary Packages Setup' section.

+	If you run into problems visit the Zcash Community Forum https://forum.zcashcommunity.com

+	Remember that zcashd has to download the its blockchain (approx 25Gb), this takes a long time as its a lot of data and every block has to be verified.

+	Run this command to fetch the zcash parameters for the zatsuma user :-

+	zcash-fetch-params				(this takes a while, its kinda big)

+	Now create a configuration file :-

+	mkdir -p ~/.zcash
+	vi ~/.zcash/zcash.conf				(I use 'vi' because I'm old, any text editor will do)

+	The configuration needs to look like this :-

+	mainnet=1
+	addnode=mainnet.z.cash
+	rpcuser=replace_with_a_username
+	rpcpassword=replace_with_a_long_random_string
+	rpcport=8232
+	walletnotify=/home/zatsuma/shopd-zec -notify %s

+	(IMPORTANT: Make sure the 'rpcuser', 'rpcpassword', and 'rpcport' are specified)

+	Now start the zcash daemon running in the background :-

+	zcashd --daemon

 ## Create your mysql database :-

+	You cant do this as the 'zatsuma' user as you need 'sudo' privileges on the machine, so exit back to your regular account by typing 'CTRL-D' - ie: hold down the CTRL key & press 'D'

 	Login to mysql as the root user :-

-	mysql -u root -p 					(enter your mysql root password when prompted) create database zatsuma;
+	sudo mysql -u root -p 					(enter your mysql root password when prompted) create database zatsuma;
 	GRANT ALL PRIVILEGES ON zatsuma.* TO 'zatsuma'@'localhost' IDENTIFIED BY 'your zatsuma database password';
 	exit

 	Create database tables :-

+TODO: Got to here :-

-	mysql zatsuma -u zatsuma -p < zatsuma/zatsuma.sql 	(enter your zatsuma database password when prompted)
+	mysql zatsuma -u zatsuma -p < Zatsuma/zatsuma.sql 	(enter your zatsuma database password when prompted)

-## Open a new terminal window and change to the 'zatsuma' user account :-
+## Change back to the 'zatsuma' user account & copy Zatsuma

-	sudo su - zatsuma
+	su - zatsuma

+	cp Zatsuma/shopd/* .					(main shop daemon, essential) cp Zatsuma/shopd-zec/* .				(zcash node daemon, essential) cp Zatsuma/shopd-btc/* .				(bitcoin node daemon, optional) cp Zatsuma/shopd-btcln/* .				(bitcoin lightning daemon, optional) chmod +x shopd*						(allow the scripts to be executed)

-	Now open the 'shopd.conf' configuration file with a text editor.
-I use 'vi' because yes, I'm really that old :-
+	Now open the 'shopd.conf' configuration file with a text editor :-

 	vi shopd.conf

 	You will see various fields with a 'REPLACE ME' tag, these need to be changed to match your setup :=

-	shopname = "Choose a short name for your shop"
+	shopname = "Choose a short name for your shop" dblogin = "zatsuma"
+	dbname = "zatsuma"
+	dbpassword = "yourZATUMAmysqlPASSWORDgoesHERE"

 ## Create a CoinLib account :-